cdlhub/documentation/md/DataConversionComponents.md

 ##### footprinttobin
 ```
-$ footprinttobin -bin eventfootprint.bin -idx eventfootprint.idx < eventfootprint.csv
+$ footprinttobin -i {number of intensity bins} < footprint.csv
 ```
-This command will create a binary file eventfootprint.bin and an index file eventfootprint.idx in the working directory.
+This command will create a binary file footprint.bin and an index file footprint.idx in the working directory.
+The number of intensity bins is the maximum value of intensity_bin_index.

-In general the usage is;
+There is an additional parameter -n, which should be used when there is only one record per event_id and areaperil_id, with a single intensity_bin_index value and prob = 1.
+This is the special case 'no hazard intensity uncertainty'.
+In this case, the usage is as follows.

 ```
-$ footprinttobin -bin {binary filename} -idx {index filename} < input.csv
+$ footprinttobin -i {number of intensity bins} -n < footprint.csv
 ```
-input.csv must conform to the csv format above.
+Both parameters -i and -n are held in the header of the footprint.bin and used in getmodel.

 ##### footprinttocsv
 ```
-$ footprinttocsv < eventfootprint.bin > eventfootprint.csv
+$ footprinttocsv < footprint.bin > footprint.csv
 ```

 [Return to top](#dataconversioncomponents)